Epilepsy Factsheet (for Schools)

 What Teachers Can Do

-Most students with epilepsy can participate in school sports, phys-ed, and other activities, with appropriate supervision and precautions.
+Most students with epilepsy can participate in school sports, gym class, and other activities, with appropriate supervision and precautions.

-Make sure your students with epilepsy have 504 education plans and be prepared to respond in the event of an emergency in accordance with the plan.
+Talk with the family to learn what happens when their child has a seizure.
+Make sure your students with epilepsy have a seizure action plan as part of their IEP or 504 education plan.
+Be familiar with the plan and be prepared to respond in the event of an emergency.

-Most seizures are not life threatening, but if one lasts longer than 5 minutes or your student seems to have trouble breathing, call 911 immediately.
+Most seizures are not life-threatening.
+But if one lasts longer than 5 minutes or your student seems to have trouble breathing, call 911 right away.

-After seizures that last more than 30 seconds, most kids and teens are exhausted, disoriented, confused, or even combative and agitated for minutes to hours.
+Kids and teens who have had a seizure may be tired, disoriented, confused, or even combative and agitated for minutes to hours.
 Your student may need to go to the school nurse to lie down or go home for the day.
-You can help by providing extra time to make up any missed class work or assignments, and offering emotional support.
+You can help by providing extra time to make up any missed class work or assignments.